Expert retirement planning guide covering savings strategies, 401(k) vs IRA options, and how much you need by age for a secure retirement.

 When can I withdraw money from my accounts?

-As an IRA and 401(k) account are classified as investment accounts for retirement, there are restrictions on when you can make withdrawals.
-A person cannot make withdrawals from their 401(k) account until they are 59 ½.
+As IRA and 401(k) accounts are classified as investment accounts for retirement, there are restrictions on when you can make withdrawals.
+According to the IRS[3], a person cannot make withdrawals from their 401(k) account until they are 59 ½.
 Any early withdrawal will result in a 10% penalty tax in addition to your regular income tax.

 Similarly, if a person chooses to make an early withdrawal from their IRA account before the age of 59 ½, you might be hit with penalties and taxes.
 However if you are between the ages of 59 ½ and 72, withdrawals are permitted.
 Once you are 72 or older, withdrawals become mandatory.